KollexTheAnalyst/Northwind-SQL-Business-Analysis-Project/README.md

 # SQL Data Analysis Project: Northwind Retail Dataset

-## Overview
+# Overview
 This project is an end-to-end **SQL and Excel data analysis case study** using the Northwind database, a standard retail dataset.
 It demonstrates how to extract, analyse, and present business insights using structured data.
 The project reflects real-world data analyst tasks, from querying databases to communicating insights through visualisations.

-## Objectives
+# Objectives

-The project aims to:
+##The project aims to:

+* Import Data into database and profile the Datasets
+* Extract meaningful insights from a relational database (sqlite)
+* Clean and validate data for accurate reporting
 * Apply core SQL concepts to solve business problems
-* Extract meaningful insights from a relational database
-* Clean and validate data for accurate reporting
 * Present findings using Excel visualisations
-* Build a portfolio-ready data analysis workflow

-## Dataset
+# Dataset

-The dataset used is the **Northwind SQLite database**, which contains retail business data across multiple tables, including:
+The dataset used is the **Northwind SQLite database**, downloaded from Kaggle, which contains retail business data across multiple tables, including:

 * Customers
 * Orders